Sarah Reed is Acting Head Nurse at our Buckhurst Hill Hospital

 Emma Wright RVN

-Emma joined PVG in 2003 as a trainee and qualified in 2005 with merit, she soon moved to senior nurse at Walthamstow branch 2007-2088 and then assisted in the opening of Romford Surgery and ran this from 2009-2013.
+Emma joined PVG in 2003 as a trainee veterinary nurse and qualified in 2005 with merit.
+She soon moved to senior nurse at our Walthamstow branch in 2007 and then assisted in the opening of the Romford Surgery and ran this from 2009-2013.
 In 2013 Emma returned to the main hospital in the role of Nurse Manager and the Practice Managers assistant.
 In Emma's spare time she looks after two horses, likes to travel, going out with friends and watching football.

 Katie Grimble RVN